awsdocs/aws-systems-manager-user-guide/doc_source/maintenance-windows-cli-tutorials-describe.md

 ## Examples for 'describe\-maintenance\-window\-targets'<a name="mw-cli-tutorials-describe-maintenance-window-targets"></a>

-**Display the targets for a Maintenance Window matching a specific owner information value**
+**Display the targets for a maintenance window matching a specific owner information value**
 Run the following command:

 ```